CatTail/cattail.github.io/slides/remote-collaboration.md

 ## Build Conventions

-* every message should self-contained
+* message should self-contained
   * context: 5 Ws
     * Who
     * What
     * When
     * Where
     * Why
-* every message need to take action
+* message should take action
-  * Email example
+  * Email/Slack example
   * PR looks good but never approved
 * same workflow
-  * I know you know
   * Duplicate notification example
   * Changes merged to master should always deployed to production
 * status
   * online status
   * PTO
-  * let your coworkers know

 ---